 Some loans and grants are specific to a region, or to a business sector such as technology.

 Banks and other mainstream lenders will generally consider any viable business proposition.
-(They will need to see a well thought out business plan, and projections for your financial management – there’s more on this below.)
+They will need to see a well thought out business plan, and projections for your financial management – there’s more on this below.
+Getting approved for business finance will also involve outlining your personal financial history.
+Some mainstream lenders are reluctant to risk their money if you have already built up considerable debt .

 Review qualification criteria carefully for each type of lender, then create a hit list of the business finance sources that offer you the best chance of success.